rillonline/writing/kearsarge/kearsarge.md

 Pussy Cat.

 "Its been a good friend to me even if I haven't always been a good friend to it.
-You know, Ronnie, that big cat went all over the western galactic arm looking for me."
+You know, Ronnie, that big cat went all over the explored arm looking for me."

 I know, I thought.
 I was there.